 Cilliers says global partnerships are essential for developing markets and the organisation runs two programmes with the Netherlands and the United States and has an extensive partnership with Norway.

 The field band concept was inspired by the big show bands and was chosen because of the historic presence of brass music in South African communities and because it allows large groups to participate.
-At least 125 youths are actively involved in each of the foundation's 17 projects.

 The field bands are supported by the local communities and parents often attend rehearsals and performances.
 "The communities show pride in their field bands and support them wherever possible.
 This is not limited to helping with logistics, but also inviting them to perform at personal occasions such as weddings and funerals," says Cilliers.